Jimmy Durante: Radio

 On September 10, 1933, Durante appeared on Eddie Cantor's NBC radio show, The Chase and Sanborn Hour, continuing until November 12 of that year.
 When Cantor left the show, Durante took over as its star from April 22 to September 30, 1934.
 He then moved on to The Jumbo Fire Chief Program (1935–1936).

-Durante teamed with Garry Moore for The Durante-Moore Show in 1943.
-Durante's comic chemistry with the young, brushcut Moore brought Durante an even larger audience.
-"Dat's my boy dat said dat!" became an instant catchphrase, which would later inspire the cartoon Augie Doggie and Doggie Daddy.
+Durante teamed with Garry Moore for the Durante-Moore Show in 1943.
+Durante's comic chemistry with the young, brush-cut Moore brought Durante an even larger audience.
+"Dat's my boy dat said dat!" became an instant catchphrase, which later inspired the cartoon Augie Doggie and Doggie Daddy.
 The duo was one of the nation's favorites for the rest of the decade.
 Their Armed Forces Radio Network Command Performance with Frank Sinatra remains a favorite of radio-show collectors today.
-Moore left the duo in mid-1947, and the program returned October 1, 1947 as The Jimmy Durante Show.
-Durante continued the show for three more years and featured a reunion of Clayton, Jackson, and Durante on his April 21, 1948 broadcast.
+Moore left the duo in mid-1947, and the program returned October 1, 1947, as The Jimmy Durante Show.
+Durante continued the show for three more years and featured a reunion of Clayton, Jackson, and Durante on his April 21, 1948, broadcast.

 Television

-Although Durante made his television debut on November 1, 1950 (on the Four Star Revue – see below) he continued to keep a presence in radio, as a frequent guest on Tallulah Bankhead's two-year NBC comedy-variety show The Big Show.
-Durante was one of the cast on the show's premiere November 5, 1950, along with humorist Fred Allen, singers Mindy Carson and Frankie Laine, stage musical performer Ethel Merman, actors Jose Ferrer and Paul Lukas, and comic-singer Danny Thomas (about to become a major television star in his own right).
-A highlight of the premiere was Durante and Thomas, whose own nose rivaled Durante's, in a routine in which Durante accused Thomas of stealing his nose.
-"Stay outta dis, no-nose!"
-Durante barked at Bankhead to a big laugh.
+Durante first appeared on television showing up at the end of 1944 on John Reed King's audience participation show on the local New York CBS television station WCBW (now WCBS-TV).
+His brief, unannounced, appearance on The Missus Goes a-Shopping segment apparently surprised most of the staff, as well as the audience.
+Arrangements were made in the late afternoon for him to pop into camera range, which he did with the reported agility of a television veteran.
+Billboard magazine reviewed the appearance: "Without script, rehearsal, or make-up, he went on and gave a top performance, proving that a star of Durante's caliber shines in any entertainment medium.
+Aware of camera-angle importance, Schnozzle played his profile for all its irregularity.
+His ad libbing was fast and funny".

-From 1950 to 1951, Durante was the host once a month (alternating with Ed Wynn, Danny Thomas, and Jack Carson) on NBC's comedy-variety series Four Star Revue, airing on Wednesday evenings at 8 p.m.
+From 1950 to 1951, Durante was the host once a month (alternating with Ed Wynn, Danny Thomas, and Jack Carson) on NBC's comedy-variety series Four Star Revue, airing on Wednesday evenings at 8:00 pm.
 Jimmy continued with the show until 1954.

-Durante then hosted a half-hour variety show, The Jimmy Durante Show—on NBC from October 2, 1954, to June 23, 1956.
+Durante then hosted a half-hour variety show, The Jimmy Durante Show, on NBC from October 2, 1954, to June 23, 1956.

-Beginning in the early 1950s, Durante teamed with sidekick Sonny King, a collaboration that would continue until Durante's death.
+Beginning in the early 1950s, Durante teamed with sidekick Sonny King, a collaboration that continued until Durante's death.
 Several times in the 1960s, Durante served as host of ABC's variety hour The Hollywood Palace, which was taped live (and consequently included ad-libs by the seasoned vaudevillian).
-His last regular television series paired him with The Lennon Sisters and was titled, appropriately, Jimmy Durante Presents the Lennon Sisters.
+His last regular television series paired him with the Lennon Sisters and was titled, appropriately, Jimmy Durante Presents the Lennon Sisters.
 The series lasted for one season on ABC (1969–1970).